DIVD-NL/web-www/_reports/greynoise-s-ukraine-only-list.md

 ![Two waves of activity](/uploads/greynoiseukrainonlygraph2.png "Servers targeting honey pots in Ukraine")

-Overall the DIVD sent 5698 notification emails to owners of the IP addresses that appeared on the list.
+Overall the DIVD sent 5698 notifications to owners of the IP addresses that appeared on the list.

 GreyNoise silently stopped updating the API after 1 Aug 2022 and the DIVD closed this case on August 15, 2022.